Divyank004/people-central-express-be/README.md

 # Project Description

 People central is a HR management tool.
 Where HR can manage employees timesheets, vacations, payrolls.
 And employees can apply for vacation, see their team mates vacations, fill timesheets.
-Backend is deployed in AWS EC2 instance and can be accessed at the URL: https://peoplecentralbe.com/api
+Backend is deployed in AWS EC2 instance and
+API Documentation can be accessed at the URL: https://peoplecentralbe.com/api-docs

 ### Current Userflow: